 Also known as the white elm or water elm, American elm has inconspicuous flowers, followed by fruits that ripen in late spring, and beautiful gold fall foliage.
 Graceful arching branches droop downward, creating a unique vase-like shape, and the perfect nesting site for Baltimore orioles who seek drooping branches for their hanging sack-like nests.
-Since the introduction of Dutch Elm Disease (DED), we’ve lost >90% of these typically long-lived trees, but most often not until they reach considerable size.
-Dead trees, often referred to as “dead snags,” are becoming increasingly important as nesting sites for cavity-dwelling birds and other wildlife, as well as a source of insect nourishment as the bark begins to loosen.
+Since the introduction of Dutch Elm Disease (DED), we’ve lost 90% of these typically long-lived trees, most often once they reach considerable size.
+According to Douglas Tallamy, author of Bringing Nature Home (the book that inspired our nursery!), Nature's Best Hope and The Nature of Oaks, we need to continue to plant elms and other trees that are under challenge from introduced pathogens, so the resistant individuals can eventually repopulate.
+Those trees that perish are typically quite large and still valuable as "dead snags," which are increasingly critical for nesting sites of cavity-dwelling birds and other wildlife, as well as a source of nourishment for insectavorous birds as insects take up residence beneath the loosening bark.

-Found naturally in moist ground near rivers and streams and in higher elevation flood plains, where soil is well-drained.
-A fast-growing tree, American elm quickly provides shade, and when planted with successional trees, can provide shade relief for young saplings that will eventually replace it.
+American elms are most often found naturally in moist ground near rivers and streams and in higher elevation flood plains, where soil is well-drained.
+A fast-growing tree, American elm quickly provides shade, and when planted with successional trees, can provide shade relief for the young saplings that will eventually replace it.
 Because of DED, these trees are not suitable for smaller lots or urban neighborhoods.

 Plant Characteristics: